 The ‘why’ of Be more giraffe

-As time marched on, and the rules and restrictions grew ever more complicated and far-reaching, I started to notice a growing sense of division amongst friends and acquaintances.
+But as time marched on, and the rules and restrictions grew ever more complicated and far-reaching, I started to notice a growing sense of division amongst friends and acquaintances.
 Opinions about every aspect of the pandemic became increasingly polarised.
-Two distinct viewpoints emerged: those who had bought into the pandemic situation and thought that it was important to follow the rules and those who were questioning everything.
+Two distinct viewpoints emerged: those who had ‘bought into’ the pandemic situation and thought that it was important to follow the rules, and those who were questioning everything.

 What struck me in all of this was the overriding sense in each camp that they were right and the other ‘side’ were wrong – and how vehemently these sentiments were being expressed - especially on social media.

-It’s this anger and harsh words that have led to so many friends and families falling out over the pandemic.
-In a time when we really need to be pulling together and coming up with new systems for a world that was already at crisis point, it seems we are tearing each other apart.
+It was the anger and harsh words that led to so many friends and families falling out over the pandemic.
+In a time when we really needed to be pulling together and coming up with new systems for a world that was already at crisis point, it seemed many of us were tearing each other apart.

-When I see this happening around me, I feel incredibly sad.
-I know, at heart, we all want the same things: to be free, to be healthy, to see our friends and families, to feel safe and loved.
-We just have different perceptions about how best to achieve this.
+When I saw this happening around me, I felt incredibly sad.
+I knew, at heart, we all wanted the same things: to be free, to be healthy, to see our friends and families, to feel safe and loved.
+We just had different perceptions about how best to achieve this.

-Maybe if, instead of judging, blaming and criticising, we open our hearts and truly tried to understand each other’s points of view, we might be able to find a way forward that works for all of us.
+I kept thinking that, maybe if, instead of judging, blaming and criticising, we opened our hearts and truly tried to understand each other’s points of view, we might be able to find a way forward that worked for all of us.

 Of course, I realise there was already plenty of division and conflict in the world before the arrival of Covid-19.
-The pandemic has, for me, simply brought it into the spotlight.
-It’s been my trigger to really stop, take stock of what’s going on in the world around me and to question the human disposition like never before.
+The pandemic, for me, simply brought it into the spotlight.
+It was my trigger to really stop, take stock of what was going on in the world around me and to question the human disposition like never before.

 To learn more on my thoughts about division and conflict, read my blog: Divided we fall.